 - On an iPhone 6s and older, all iPads with a Home button, and iPod touch (6th Gen) and older: Press and hold the Home button until you see the Recovery Mode icon.

-If for some reason, Recovery Mode doesn't work, you can also try putting your iPhone or iPad into DFU mode.
+If for some reason, Recovery Mode doesn't trigger to let you downgrade your iPhone from a beta or public release, you can also try putting your iPhone or iPad into DFU mode.
 Device Firmware Update mode is a little trickier to get into, but will often force a restore even when nothing else works.

 How to downgrade to an older version of iOS on your iPhone or iPad

-If iTunes on your Mac or Windows PC doesn't launch automatically, launch it manually. iTunes will detect your device in recovery mode and ask you what you want to do.
+If Finder on your Mac or iTunes on your Windows PC doesn't launch automatically, launch it manually. iTunes will detect your device in recovery mode and ask you what you want to do.

 - Click Restore and Update to confirm.